mcv-m1-project-2017/team6/README.md

 TASK 2: To run the Split_into_validation

-TASK 3: To run this task (that is in color_segmentation folder) you have to run the ColorSegmentation.m
+TASK 3: To run this task (that is in Color folder) you have to use the function ColorSegmentation.m

 TASK 4: Run Task4.m in the task4 floder